InjectionSoftwareandSecurityLLC/Propane/doc/markdown/propane_timed_events.md

 ```

-If you specify and `endtime` a countdown will appear on the main scoreboard informing players how much time is left in the compeition.
+If you specify an `endtime` a countdown will appear on the main scoreboard informing players how much time is left in the compeition.
 There is a slight delay when between time updates depending on the scoreboard refresh interval you set, but regardless the game will end at exactly the time you specified.

 The countdown timer will display as follows: